bbatsche/Vagrant-Setup/README.md

 ## Creating a Site in Vagrant

-When you first run `vagrant up` inside this directory, Vagrant will automatically run the necessary Ansible scripts to configure your test server and setup your first site.
+When you first run `vagrant up` inside this directory, Vagrant will automatically run the necessary Ansible plays to configure your test server and setup your first site.
 Later on in the course if you need to create additional sites you can do so by running:

 ```bash
 ansible-playbook ansible/create-vagrant-site.yml